LANDIS-II-Foundation/Extension-Social-Climate-Fire/docs/index.md

 Example files can be [downloaded from GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/tree/master/Testing/Core7-SCRAPPLE3.0).

+# Supporting R-Code

+We also provide R-code that has been used to parameterize SCRPPLE.
+This R-code is provided 'as is' and no support is implied.
+[R code on GitHub](https://downgit.github.io/#/home?url=https://github.com/LANDIS-II-Foundation/Extension-SCRPPLE/tree/master/Supporting%20R%20Code)

 # Citation

 Scheller, R.M., A. Kretchun, T.J.
 Hawbaker, P.D.
 Henne.
 2019.
 A landscape model of variable social-ecological fire regimes.
 Ecological Modelling 401: 85-93.